 This role can be on the client’s side or on the agency’s side.
-In the first case, the Product Owner is the person representing the customer or stakeholders commissioning the product development.
-In some projects, the role isn’t even named.
-What really matters is that everyone involved in the project has their duties and responsibilities.
-The Project Manager always supports the Representative when it comes to tasks, team and process management.
+In the first case, the product owner is the person representing the customer or stakeholders commissioning the product development.
+The project manager always supports product owners/representatives when it comes to tasks, team and process management.

 As a customer, you are involved throughout the process in a more or less obvious way.
 You don't commission this task to a software development company just to get the project done without you.
 For everything to work as it should, the team needs to know your expectations and requirements for all aspects of the mobile/web app.